Monday, January 7, 2019

 Green Corner 200895, Oliver Nelson The Blues and the Abstract Truth (Impulse AS-5, 1961)

 This Green Corner release (with a different cover) is a two-fer, containing both the mono and stereo versions of this release.
 I compared the stereo disk to the HD Tracks 24-96 digital files.
 In both, George Barrow's baritone sax, Eric Dolphy's flute, and Freddie Hubbard's trumpet are just right there.
 A/B-ing the two, I got lost.
-If you twist my arm, the
+If you twist my arm, the digital files have a little more detail.

 Jazz Images 37053